criamico/cat-click-counter/README.md

 # cat-click-counter

 Small javascript app to vote your favorite kitten!
-Inspired by (http://udacity/ud989-cat-clicker-premium-vanilla "udacity/ud989-cat-clicker-premium-vanilla")
+Inspired by http://udacity/ud989-cat-clicker-premium-vanilla

 Coded in plain javascript using MVC approach.

+Demo of the project visible at http://criamico.github.io/cat-click-counter/

 Images attribution: